 In a way that works best for you!

-One thing I run into when I have do organizing for myself or others, is that it is really hard to stay organized and tidy when you have TOO MUCH STUFF!!
+One thing I run into when I have done organizing for myself or others, is that it is really hard to stay organized and tidy when you have TOO MUCH STUFF!!

 This is also true for homeschool resources.
-It may in fact be an epidemic for homeschoolers ;)
+In fact, it may be an epidemic for homeschoolers ;)